Equipment

 The ventilator machine

-The ventilator delivers two levels of pressure: a higher level of pressure when you breathe in and a lower pressure when you breathe out.
+When the ventilator is turned on, it sucks in air through a filter from the room around you and blows it out under a positive pressure.
+The pressurised air is delivered to you through a mask attached to machine by a long tube.
+The ventilator delivers two levels of positive pressure: a higher level of pressure when you breathe in and a lower pressure when you breathe out.

-If you are living in an area with repeated power cuts or if you are used to travelling to places where mains electricity is not available, then you may need to discuss a battery option with your prescriber.
+The ventilator works when connected to a mains electricity supply.
+But if you are living in an area with repeated power cuts or if you are used to travelling to places where mains electricity is not available, then you may need to discuss a battery option with your prescriber.
 There are a number of options available depending on your specific needs.

 Masks

 There are several different types of masks available.
 Full face masks are most commonly used to cover the nose and mouth if you tend to breathe through your mouth.
 Full face masks also ensure you get full benefit from the ventilation therapy almost immediately.
 Other patients prefer a nasal mask option that just covers the nose.
+Your clinician will prescribe the most appropriate mask type for you.

 Masks are made of a soft, flexible, cushioned material mounted on a frame with straps that go round the head (head gear).
 Masks are designed to fit snugly on the face.
-A good seal and a comfortable fit are essential to prevent leaks.
-However, a small leak, as long as it is not blowing into your eyes, is acceptable.
-Your clinician will prescribe the most appropriate mask type for you.
+A good seal and a comfortable fit are essential to prevent leaks and discomfort.

 Warning

 All masks have an exhalation port (usually small holes or a vent) to allow carbon dioxide to escape.
 This will be highlighted to you on installation.
+Do not cover or block these mask holes at any point.

 Keep the mask away from direct sunlight and replace it every year.

 The mask and tubing you use in hospital may differ from the reusable system you use at home.
 Never assume you can use a mask you get in hospital with your home tubing as it may mean you have no way of removing carbon dioxide, which can make you feel unwell.
+Please check with the prescriber that you are using the correct mask at home.

 Eye irritation